New to Argentine tango?

 A short piece of non tango music that is played between tandas.
 This indicates that a new tanda is coming up, and people may change partners if they like.

 In the milongas of Buenos Aires, one makes eye contact with a potential partner in order to ask for a dance.
 If both parties wish to dance with each other, they both nod, and the leader walks to the follower.
 The follower only stands once the arm is presented to dance.
 This elegant way of requesting dances eliminates the necessity of having to turn anyone down.
-While not used much in small communities in the states, cabaceos are widely used (and expected) at festivals.
+While occasionally skipped in small communities in the US, cabaceos are widely used (and expected) at festivals.

-In the traditional tango code, if someone says thank you, that means they are ready to move on to their next partner.
+In the traditional tango etiquette, if someone says thank you, that means they are ready to move on to their next partner.
+Rejection has to be accepted politely!

 Tango is a walking dance, and we all have to walk in the same general direction to make it work.
 We dance in a line along the circumference of the floor.
-Passing is generally discouraged, as is dancing in the center of the circle that is made.
+Passing is generally discouraged, as is dancing in the center of the circle.
+If, heaven forbid, a collision happens, then you should apologize at the earliest possibility (perhaps right away, or perhaps at the song’s end), even if it wasn’t your fault Read more in a floorcraft flyer prepared by Albuquerque Tango Festival organizers